MiquelFerriol/GNNetworkingChallenge/README.md

   output_label: [$delay]
 ```

-**IMPORTANT NOTE:** If you decide to work with the queue occupancy, since this is a port-level property, it would be needed to change the input of the [readout function]( https://github.com/MiquelFerriol/GNNetworkingChallenge/blob/2021_Routenet_TF/code/routenet_model.py#L71).
-In the case of RouteNet queue occupancy could be an attribute related to links states, instead of the path states.

 Finally, as the outputs required in the challenge are the per-path mean delays, it is possible to make a final post-processing to infer them from the avg. queue occupancy estimated by RouteNet.
 Particularly, path delays can be estimated as the linear combination of delays on each queue that form the path, considering the avg. queue occupation, the queue size, and the capacity of the outgoing link.
 The delay of a queue can be computed by dividing the avg. number of packets in the queue (predicted-queue-occupancy * queue size), by the capacity of the outgoing link of the queue.

 ### Available features
-In the previous example we could directly include the packets transmitted (i.e., f_['packets']) into the paths’ hidden states.
-This is because this implementation provides some dataset features that are already processed from the dataset and converted into tensors.
-Particularly, these tensors are then used to fill a [TensorFlow Dataset structure]( https://www.tensorflow.org/versions/r2.1/api_docs/python/tf/data/Dataset).
-This can be found in the [read_data.py](/code/read_dataset.py#L175) file, where the following features are included:
+In the previous example we could directly include the packets transmitted ($packets) into the paths’ hidden states.
+This is because this implementation provides some dataset features that are already processed from the dataset.
+This can be found in the [network_to_hypergraph](/code/migrate.py#L38) function in the [migrate.py](/code/migrate.py) file, where the following features are included:
-* 'bandwidth': This tensor represents the bitrate (bits/time unit) of all the src-dst paths (This is obtained from the traffic_matrix[src,dst][′Flows′][flow_id][‘AvgBw’] values of all src-dst pairs using the [DataNet API]((https://github.com/knowledgedefinednetworking/datanetAPI/tree/challenge2020)))
+* 'bandwidth': This feature represents the bitrate (bits/time unit) of all the src-dst paths (This is obtained from the traffic_matrix[src,dst][′Flows′][flow_id][‘AvgBw’] values of all src-dst pairs using the [DataNet API]((https://github.com/knowledgedefinednetworking/datanetAPI/tree/challenge2020)))
-* 'packets': This tensor represents the rate of packets generated (packets/time unit) of all the src-dst paths (This is obtained from the traffic_matrix[src,dst][′Flows′][flow_id][‘PktsGen’] values of all src-dst pairs using the [DataNet API]((https://github.com/knowledgedefinednetworking/datanetAPI/tree/challenge2020)))
+* 'packets': This feature represents the rate of packets generated (packets/time unit) of all the src-dst paths (This is obtained from the traffic_matrix[src,dst][′Flows′][flow_id][‘PktsGen’] values of all src-dst pairs using the [DataNet API]((https://github.com/knowledgedefinednetworking/datanetAPI/tree/challenge2020)))
-* 'capacity': This tensor represents the link capacity (bits/time unit) of all the links found on the network (This is obtained from the topology_object[node][adj][0]['bandwidth'] values of all node-adj pairs using the [DataNet API]((https://github.com/knowledgedefinednetworking/datanetAPI/tree/challenge2020)))
+* 'capacity': This feature represents the link capacity (bits/time unit) of all the links found on the network (This is obtained from the topology_object[node][adj][0]['bandwidth'] values of all node-adj pairs using the [DataNet API]((https://github.com/knowledgedefinednetworking/datanetAPI/tree/challenge2020)))

 Note that there are additional features in our datasets that are not included in this TensorFlow Data structure.
 However, they can be included processing the data with the dataset API and converting it into tensors.
 For this, you need to modify the [network_to_hypergraph](/code/migrate.py#L38) function in the [migrate.py](/code/migrate.py) file.
 Please, refer to the [API documentation]( https://github.com/BNN-UPC/datanetAPI/tree/challenge2021) of the datasets to see more details about all the data included in our datasets.